 As part of Sg2’s Intelligence team, Justin leads efforts surrounding the medicine service lines, academic medical centers and the rapidly evolving area of precision medicine.
 He tracks the strategic implications of emerging clinical trends and shares his findings with Sg2 members throughout the country.

 Justin’s future-focused research is grounded in today’s emerging best practices.
 His contributions anticipate future trends to accelerate the ability of health care executives to make better, faster strategic decisions.

-Justin has more than a decade of experience as an academic research scientist conducting biomedical research in emerging fields of inquiry that include genomics, biochemistry, data science, systems biology, statistical genetics, RNA interference (RNAi), microRNAs and CRISPR.
-He has managed teams of scientists and collaborations to publish and present cutting-edge research that increased the predictive power of personalized genomics.
+Justin is a scientist by training.
+He has more than a decade of experience in emerging fields of inquiry that include genomics, diabetes, data science, stem cells, RNA interference and CRISPR.
+He has managed teams of scientists and driven collaborations to publish and present cutting-edge research that increased the predictive power of personalized genomics.

-While at Northwestern, Justin earned the Rappaport Award for Research Excellence and was selected to serve as a Malkin Scholar for Cancer Research in the Cellular and Molecular Basis of Disease Training Program and as a Chicago Biomedical Consortium Scholar.
-In addition, Justin holds certificates in data science from the McCormick School of Engineering and from the Management for Scientists and Engineers “mini-MBA” program at Kellogg.
+During his graduate studies, Justin received the Rappaport Award for Research Excellence.
+He also was selected to serve as a Malkin Scholar for Cancer Research in the Cellular and Molecular Basis of Disease Training Program and as a Chicago Biomedical Consortium Scholar.
 His findings have been published in top-tier scientific journals, and he has presented and won awards at conferences organized by the National Centers for Systems Biology and the Genetics Society of America.